KhadidjaArezki/pricelee-mern-frontend/README.md

 After a user is authenticated, they can add alerts, edit and delete them.
 They can see the complete list of the alerts they created.

+The user is kept logged in by sending requests for new tokens every time the access token is expired.

-The backend repository is located at [https://github.com/KhadidjaArezki/pricelee-mern-backend]
+The backend repository is located at [https://github.com/KhadidjaArezki/pricelee-mern-backend](https://github.com/KhadidjaArezki/pricelee-mern-backend)

+The project is hosted at [https://pricelee-mern-backend.onrender.com/api](https://pricelee-mern-backend.onrender.com/api)

 ## Stack